anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - remove requirement that 'caPubs' field in CMP responses SHOULD NOT be used
   - add paragraph in security considerations on additional use of TLS for CMP
 * In response to further internal reviews and suggestions for generalization,
+  - significantly cut down the introduction because the original motivations and most explanations are no more needed and would just make it lengthy to read
   - clarify that the channel between pledge and registrar is not restricted to TLS, but in connection with constrained BRSKI may also be DTLS.
     Also move the references to Constrained BRSKI and CoAPS to better contexts.